Patricia Pulling: B.A.D.D.

 Pulling founded the public advocacy group "Bothered About Dungeons & Dragons" (B.A.D.D.) in 1983 after all of her lawsuits were dismissed and began publishing information circulating her belief that D&D encouraged devil worship and suicide.
 B.A.D.D. described D&D as "a fantasy role-playing game which uses demonology, witchcraft, voodoo, murder, rape, blasphemy, suicide, assassination, insanity, sex perversion, homosexuality, prostitution, satanic type rituals, gambling, barbarism, cannibalism, sadism, desecration, demon summoning, necromantics, divination and other teachings."

 B.A.D.D. achieved some success in airing its views in the press, both through conservative Christian media properties as well as mainstream outlets.
 The organization distributed its materials in Australia through conservative advocacy groups affiliated with the Reverend Fred Nile, such as the Australian Federation for Decency.
 In addition, Pulling obtained a private investigator's license, became a consultant to law enforcement, and was an expert witness in several gaming-related lawsuits, all of which lost in court.
 She became a director of the National Coalition on TV Violence in 1984.

 Pulling co-authored a book, The Devil's Web: Who Is Stalking Your Children For Satan? published in August 1989.
-The book makes no distinction between H. P. Lovecraft's fictional Necronomicon and the Simon Necronomicon, a realization of the book.
+The book makes no distinction between H. P. Lovecraft's fictional Necronomicon and the Simon Necronomicon inspired by it.
 One portion of the book urges police officers to open interrogations of suspected teenage occultists with the question "Have you read the Necronomicon, or are you familiar with it?"

 As the popularity of Dungeons & Dragons and other role-playing games increased, Pulling's views and statements were increasingly called into question.
 For example, she once told a newspaper reporter that eight percent of the people living in Richmond, Virginia were Satanists.
-She had arrived at that figure, she explained, by estimating that four percent of adults and four percent of teenagers were involved with Satanism, and added them to get eight percent.
+She had arrived at that figure, she explained, by estimating that four percent of the adult population and four percent of the teenage population were involved with Satanism, and added them to get eight percent.
 When the reporter informed her that mathematically that was four percent, not eight percent, she claimed that it did not matter because even eight percent was a "conservative" figure.